 Highbush Blueberry-Vaccinium corymbosum

 The HI Bush Blueberry produces large and luscious blueberries that are just the right amount of sweetness.
-It typically produces very sweet fruit in the early midseason.
+It typically provides lovely fruit in the early midseason.
 It displays a beautiful display of green leaves in the summer, and turn beautiful colors in the fall.
-If planted among other blueberry varieties you will extend the harvest season of your HI Bush Blueberry plant and it will really thrive as well.
-This is a plant that will add a lot of interest to your garden while producing wonderful fruits for you to enjoy.
-If you love blueberries, the HI Bush Blueberry is a great choice that comes with many extra perks such as color and beautiful flowers.
+If planted among other blueberry varieties you will extend the harvest season of your HI Bush Blueberry plant, and it will thrive as well.
+This is a plant that will add a lot of interest to your garden while producing beautiful fruits for you to enjoy.
+If you love blueberries, the HI Bush Blueberry is an excellent choice that comes with many extra perks such as color and beautiful flowers.

 The PH level of the soil you are going to plant a Highbush in must be under 5.
 If the PH level in the soil is between 5 and 6.5, adding sulfur will increase the acidity of the ground and should the PH level be higher than 6.5, a raised bed with the right kind of soil and sun exposure can work.
-Highbush need to be mulched and fertilized occasionally, as mulching will keep out weeds and keep the moisture in the soil and fertilizing with a rich combination of potassium and phosphorus will help greatly.
-Plants need to be out of the way of strong winds and areas that drain poorly.
+Highbush need to be mulched and occasionally fertilized, as mulching will keep out weeds and keep the moisture in the soil and feeding with a rich combination of potassium and phosphorus will help much.
+Plants need to be out of the way of high winds and areas that drain poorly.